JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 ## Table Buttons {#shiny-tips-table-btn}

 For instance, using what was learned previously, one can place buttons inside a Shiny table and observe server-side, which is clicked.
-Starting with a basic application that only includes a table to which we ultimately want to add a column containing a button on each row.
-Here we achieve this by having each button set a different value (e.g. an id) to an input using `shiny.setInputValue`, but one could very well create different input names for each button.
+With a basic application that only includes a table to which we ultimately want to add a column containing a button on each row.
+Here we achieve this by having each button set a different value (e.g., an id) to an input using `shiny.setInputValue`, but one could very well create different input names for each button.

 ```r
 library(DT)